Evaluation (LLM-as-Judge)

 Also known as: LLM-as-a-Judge, Model-graded Evaluation, Automatic Evaluator

-Score model outputs with another LLM applying a written rubric.
+Scores model outputs with a stronger LLM applying a written rubric.

 Decision